ayush4ise/budgeted-attack-defense-game/README.md

 - An API library for the LINGO solver is available as `lingo_api` and can be used to interact with the LINGO solver from Python.
 The library is available at <https://pypi.org/project/lingo-api/>

-- We create an attacker's optimization model using the LINGO solver, stored in `LINGO models/attacker_model.lng`. we use it for simulations using `simulation.py` to find the attacker's optimal allocation with respect to the defender's allocation.
+- We create an attacker's optimization model using the LINGO solver, stored in `LINGO models/attacker_model.lng`.
+We use it for simulations using `dLoss_simulation.py` to find the attacker's optimal allocations with respect to the defender's allocations.
 - We also obtain the defender's total losses for the given allocation.
 .
-The results of the simulation are stored in `results/attacker_best_simulation.csv`.
+The results of the simulation are stored in `results/dLoss_simulation_random20.csv`.

 ### Date - 25 June 2025